 Permanent Marker Stains On Marble

-There are a couple of methods for removing permanent marker stains (or smudges) from marble countertops or tile.
+A couple methods work for removing permanent marker stains from marble countertops or tile.

 Try soaking the mark with acetone (sometimes rubbing alcohol works better) and then scrub with a non-abrasive nylon pad or brush.
 The acetone will not harm the stone at all, so no need to worry about that.